 - Client/ Customer interactions before and after the event.

 - They make a living out of it.

-- Website maintenance, money spent on ads, promoting business etc. A lot of time and money is spent in building a personal brand and on social media.
+- Website maintenance, money spent on ads, promoting business, etc. A lot of time and money is spent on building a personal brand and on social media.

-Even after reading all these there are many who will still go with a photographer who has no clue how the camera works and charges less.
+Even after reading all these, there are many who will still go with a photographer who has no clue how the camera works and charges less.
 Remember one thing.
 You get what you pay for.
 A cheap car is a cheap car and a Benz is a Benz.
 Don’t expect Benz quality when you are ready to pay only for a cheap car.
 Photos and events are once in a lifetime.
-Opt for the best professional photographer.
+Opt for the best professional photographer that you can afford.